A New Way Of Paying For Maternity Care Aims To Reduce C-Sections

 "Maternity care is kind of the sleeper of health care services," says Dr. Neel Shah, an assistant professor of obstetrics, gynecology and reproductive biology at Harvard Medical School.

-The pivot in payments is being made as the quality of maternity care in the United States comes under renewed scrutiny.
+The change in payments is being made as the quality of maternity care in the United States comes under renewed scrutiny.
 An estimated 700 women in the U.S. die each year because of pregnancy-related complications, the federal Centers for Disease Control and Prevention reports.
-The rate of deaths in the U.S. is worse than in many other affluent countries, NPR and Propublica reported in 2017.
+The rate of deaths in the U.S. is worse than in many other affluent countries, NPR and ProPublica reported in 2017.

 C-sections also cost more than vaginal deliveries.
 In the Denver area, for instance, the average vaginal delivery costs $7,716 while the average C-section costs $14,274, according to 2019 data from the Health Care Cost Institute.
 On average, commercial and Medicaid insurers pay 50% more for C-sections than for vaginal deliveries, according to a 2013 report by Truven Health Analytics, a health industry consulting group.